johnnywoo/cliff/README.md

     // --option=a will become $_REQUEST['option'] == 'a'
     // non-options will be accumulated in $_REQUEST['args'] array

-You can always add configuration later, to enable proper usage, validation and bash completion.
+You can always add configuration later, to enable proper help, validation and bash completion.

+## BASH COMPLETION

+Currently there is only basic completion for configured options.
+To enable it, add the following into your .profile (or .bash_profile, whatever the name is on your system):

+    alias awesometool="/usr/bin/php /path/to/your/awesometool.php"
+    complete -o bashdefault -o default -C "/usr/bin/php /path/to/your/awesometool.php ----cliff-complete" awesometool

+In this example:
+ * /usr/bin/php is php cli binary
+ * /path/to/your/awesometool.php is your cliff script
+ * awesometool is the alias you will use to execute the awesome tool

+After editing the profile, source it (or simply log off and on), and awesometool <tab>
+should start working.

+You can use Cliff to add bash completion to any other program.
+Simply create a cliff script with nothing but config and completion callbacks, and set the actual program name when installing the completion into bash profile.
+Like this:

+    complete -o bashdefault -o default -C "/usr/bin/php /path/to/your/phpunit-cliff.php ----cliff-complete" phpunit

 ## NOTES

 To change error exit code (which is used when an uncaught exception occurs), you need to change Cliff::$error_exit_code.
 Default error exit code is 1.

-You can use Cliff to add bash completion to any other program.
-Simply create a cliff script with nothing but config and completion callbacks, and set the actual program name as alias when installing the completion into bash profile.

 ## REQUIREMENTS